 How to Check for Malware on Mac

-Malware is a growing problem for Mac users, with close to 1 billion infections detected as of February 2024.
+Malware is a growing problem for Mac users.
 As more people buy Macs, cybercriminals take an increased interest in targeting them with malicious software.
 Being careful and using antivirus software can help you avoid malware infections most of the time.

 But viruses, worms, ransomware, and other digital threats can sometimes get through anyway.
 If that happens, you need to know it’s there so that you can protect your Mac from malware.

-As it's important to check for malware on Mac regularly, we'll explain to you how to do it effectively.
+As it's important to know how to check for malware on Mac regularly, we'll explain to you how to do it effectively.

 Before we start